deadc0de6/dotdrop/docs/howto/create-special-files.md

 └── dir3
 ```

-First you would store these directories names in a text file in your `<dotpath>/links.txt`
+First you would store these directory names in a text file in your `<dotpath>/links.txt`:
 ```
 dir1
 dir2
 dir3
 ```

-The config file would contain different elements
+The config file would contain different elements:

-* a `dynvariables` that will read the above text file
+* A `dynvariables` that will read the above text file
-* a few `variables` for the source and destination
+* A few `variables` for the source and destination
-* an action that will create the destination directory and symlink those directories
+* An action that will create the destination directory and symlink those directories
-* a *fake* dotfile (with no `src` and no `dst` values) that will be always installed with the above action
+* A *fake* dotfile (with no `src` and no `dst` values) that will be always installed with the above action

 ```yaml
 dynvariables: